danielrojas121/Robotics/Lab4/README.txt

 Outcome
 ------------------------------------------------------------------------------
 Currently our program is unable to accurately calculate the robot's position.
-There seems to be an error with the way probabilities of the particles are calculated.
+There seems to be an error with the way probabilities of the particles are calculated and the weights they are given.
-During certain runs, the particles will converge pretty well but this doesn't happen all of the time.
+During certain runs, the particles will converge in anticated spots which leads us to believe that the probability isn't wrong all of the time.
+But with continued moves, the accuracy will diminish and the program ends with inaccurate result.

 With more time, we would hope to improve the accuracy of the program.
-This would involve further debugging of the probability assignment of the particles.
+This would involve further debugging of the probability and wight assignments of the particles